An Introduction to John Bellany

 In the late 1980s it became clear that, despite having given up alcohol Bellany was not going to get better unless he had a liver transplant.
 Following the successful operation in 1988 and spurred on by new hope for the future, Bellany drew himself, his doctors and nurses as he recovered.
 These remarkably honest and occasionally searing depictions make up a rare record of art overcoming physical disability.
 The longer term effect of the restored health was to give Bellany new ambition and he began to travel extensively.

-In the last decade Bellany has begun to paint more and more landscapes, townscapes and harbour scenes.
-In a way this is Bellany coming home, both in terms of subject matter and in terms of voluptuous use of paint and a new joy in colour.
+From the 1990s Bellany painted more and more landscapes, townscapes and harbour scenes.
+In a way this was Bellany coming home, both in terms of subject matter and in terms of voluptuous use of paint and a new joy in colour.
 He has travelled far from his early heroic figure compositions, representing a growth in experience, a realisation of the complexities of human interaction and an understanding of the limitations of personal involvement.
 But there is a constant thread running throughout his work: a belief that personal experience can have universal validity, provided the artist expresses it with sincerity and shows that it is felt.

 Adapted from an essay in the John Bellany exhibition catalogue by Keith Hartley.